connectomicslab/connectomemapper3/paper/paper.md

   brain by modeling connections between brain areas as a graph or network, the so-called `connectome`.

-While brain areas are usually derived from high resolution T1 weighted  MR imaging, so called structural MRI (sMRI), structural brain connectomes are mapped from diffusion MR imaging (dMRI) tractography, which exploits the diffusion of water molecules in biological tissues, and functional brain connectomes are mapped usually from functional MRI (fMRI), which exploits
+While brain areas are usually derived from high resolution T1 weighted  MR imaging, so-called structural MRI (sMRI), structural brain connectomes are mapped from diffusion MR imaging (dMRI) tractography, which exploits the diffusion of water molecules in biological tissues, and functional brain connectomes are mapped usually from functional MRI (fMRI), which exploits